SlitSpectroscopyBuddies/ASSET/paper/paper.md

 For these examples, we use the G dwarfs reference star GSPC P 330 E, for which the reference spectrum is available [@Bohlin:2014].
 It was observed with the JWST instruments (Program ID 1538) .
 The NIRSpec's data were observed the 08/30/2022 with the S1600A1 Fixed Slit, with the PRISM grating, CLEAR filter, and a 5 dithers pattern.
 The MIRI's data were observed the 08/14/2022 with the MIRI LRS Slit, the P750L filter, and a 2 dithers pattern.
 For each example, we present [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) extracted spectra in comparison to the reference spectrum, resampled to the same resolution, and to the JWST pipeline extractions.
 We also present the fitted chromatic PSF models for different wavelength.

 The \autoref{fig:NIRSpecSpectra} and \autoref{fig:NIRSpecPSFs} present the results for the NIRSpec Fixed Slit with `ParametricPSF` (chromatic Gaussian and Moffat with a minimum width) and a `NonParametricPSF` (with only 1 order).
-These data have the particularity that under 3.25$\mu$m the PSF is "blured" by the pixel, because it is larger than the PSF Full Width at Half Maximum.
+These data have the particularity that under 3.25$\mu$m the PSF is "blured" by the pixel, because it is larger than the PSF FWHM.
 The `ParametricPSF` account for this blur, with the minimum width, and allow for a good extraction of the spectrum.
 The PSF profile fitted by the series expansion is more precise, however it does not yet account for the PSF blur which affect the slope of the spectra below 1 $\mu$m.
 The [`ASSET` ](https://github.com/SlitSpectroscopyBuddies/ASSET) spectral extraction is also more robust to outliers compared to the JWST pipeline extactions.

 The \autoref{fig:MIRISpectra} and \autoref{fig:MIRIPSFs} present the results for MIRI LRS Slit with `ParametricPSF` (chromatic Gaussian and Moffat) and a `NonParametricPSF` (with 1 and 2 orders).
 In these data, the target is very faint hence a very bright background for the largest wavelength is present due to a longer integration time.
 The PSF profile fitted by the  `NonParametricPSF`  are more precise, and the slop fits more accurately the reference spectrum above 5 $\mu$m.
 It is also more robust to the background brightness than the pipeline method, but it remains perfectible and there is an issue to be fixed below 5 $\mu$m.